Prepare your environment to back up Resource Manager-deployed virtual machines

 Set storage replication

 The storage replication option enables you to choose between geo-redundant storage and locally redundant storage.
 By default, your vault has geo-redundant storage.
-Leave the option set to geo-redundant storage if this is your primary backup.
-Choose locally redundant storage if you want a cheaper option that isn't as durable.
+Leave the option setting as geo-redundant storage for your primary backup.
+If you want a cheaper option that isn't as durable, choose locally redundant storage.